Home

-One big reflective band-aid1/17/2017, by Daniel McGlynn These days, the to-do list of Leslie Field (M.S.’88, Ph.D.’91 EECS) is dominated by one major item: “I wrote ‘habitable planet’ on my task list,” she says.
-“Otherwise, my kids are doomed.”
-Field remembers the day when she first added the item to her list.
-It was June 2006, after...
-X

-Bob Jewett's double life1/17/2017, by Paul Preuss While Bob Jewett (B.S.'75, M.S.'79 EECS) built a career as a corporate engineer, he continued to follow his passion for the physics of billiards.
-X

-UC Berkeley awarded $2.2 million to strengthen campus entrepreneurship and innovation1/19/2017, by Keith McAleer, Sutardja Center UC Berkeley has been awarded a $2.2 million grant from the State of California to help leading centers and programs accelerate innovation and entrepreneurship on campus.
-X
+1/19/2017 - UC Berkeley has been awarded a $2.2 million grant from the State of California to help leading centers and programs accelerate innovation and entrepreneurship on campus.

 -